Posts Tagged: recovery

 Narcissistic abuse refers to the psychological, emotional, and sometimes physical maltreatment inflicted by individuals with narcissistic traits or narcissistic personality disorder (NPD).
 This type of abuse often leaves deep, lasting impacts on victims.
 Here are some key aspects of narcissistic abuse:

-Characteristics of Narcissistic Abuse:
+Characteristics of Narcissistic Abuse

 • Gaslighting: This is a form of manipulation where the abuser makes the victim doubt their reality, memory, or perceptions.
 It involves lying, denying facts, and twisting the truth to make the victim question their sanity.